 Writing Search Engine Optimized Content for your Web Site

-At the end of the day, if I could give one piece of advice to people looking for better search engine rankings, it would be: “Write better content, and more of it!”
+At the end of the day, if I could give one piece of advice to people looking for better search engine rankings, it would be: “Write better content and more of it!”
 Content is what search engines are all about.
 The search engines are always going to be trying to filter out the people trying to trick their way into the top spot.
 But if you honestly have lots of great, proprietary content, then you are what the search engines are looking for!

 Writing good content is an art and something that most people are not at all good at.
 It’s hard enough to write good content for people, but when you include search engines in your audience, it gets much more complex.
 The problem is that creating perfect content for people won’t be good for search engines, and creating perfect content for the search engines won’t be good for people.
 So from the beginning, you are going to have to decide where your priorities are because you can’t have your cake and eat it too.
 Good content (in terms of search engine optimization) should be written much like a journalist would write an article for a newspaper.
 Put your most important stuff first and stick to the important words.
 Don’t waste space with words that don’t contain relevant keywords.
 This makes for a “high keyword density” – something critical to optimized content.
 (Note: by definition, ‘density’ is the ratio of something to everything else in the mix.
-If we consider the concept, a page can ONLY be truly optimized for one key word phrase (in terms of absolutes) because if you have more than one phrase that you’re targeting, you reduce your density of that phrase by a factor of two.
-So remember: one keyword phrase (ie, ‘theme’) per page!
+If we consider the concept, a page can ONLY be truly optimized for one keyword phrase (in terms of absolutes) because if you have more than one phrase that you’re targeting, you reduce your density of that phrase by a factor of two.
+So remember, one keyword phrase (ie, ‘theme’) per page!

 It also makes a difference as to where your keywords are in the content.
 If they’re only at the top of the page, then the search engine assumes the whole page isn’t about that term.
 If it finds your keywords at the top and bottom (and in the middle), then it assumes the whole page is about that topic and makes it more relevant.
 Also, search engines are smart enough these days to read formatting and headers.
 If you can use your keywords as headers or at least make them bold or italic or put them in bullets or links, it will give you extra ‘points’ towards your relevancy score.
 Better yet, use the heading tags (<h1>, <h2>, etc.) for maximum effectiveness.
-It’s common place these days to define custom CSS classes and define them in a linked style sheet.
+It’s commonplace these days to define custom CSS classes and define them in a linked style sheet.
 Modern web designers seldom use the heading tags.
 But I would advise that you use them and redefine them in the CSS file.
-(If we’re building your site for you, you needn’t worry about that list point—we’ll take care of that for you).
+(If we’re building your site for you, you needn’t worry about that last point—we’ll take care of that for you).

 Let’s look at some examples:

-The keyword phrases is: “migraine headache aspirin”
+The keyword phrases are: “migraine headache aspirin”

 okay: If you get a lot of really bad headaches, you should try our new aspirin.